allaydesai/Unscented-Kalman-Filter-for-object-tracking/README.md

 [//]: # (Image References)

-[video]: ./images/result.avi "Video showing tracking performance"
+[video]: ./images/result.gif "Video showing tracking performance"
 [nis_laser]: ./images/nis_Laser.png "NIS Laser plot"
-[nis_radar]: ./images/nis_Radar.png
+[nis_radar]: ./images/nis_Radar.png "NIS Radar plot"

 PROJECT DESCRIPTION
 The project is an implementation of an Unscented Kalman Filter(UKF) using the CTRV motion model to esitmate the state of a moving object of interest.
 For the purpose of the project we use Radar and Lidar data detecting a bicyclist nearby.
 UKF is based on a similar structure to the extended Kalman filter(EKF).